nanassito/SharedVault/ARCHITECTURE.md

                 "dklen":  // int=32,
             },
             "keys": [
-                // The position in this array denotes the position of the key where `position = idx + 1` {
+                # The index in this array maps to a position in the SSS algorithm. (position = index + 1)
-                    // KV pairs, the key is the username of the user owning the private key.
-                    // The value is the RSA encrypted value of the key.
-                    "...": "...",
-                },
+                "...",  # gpg encrypted value
             ],
         }
     },